f18m/microirrigation-control/docs/spi-protocol-cc1110-lime2.md

 Every command sent from Lime2 Linux system to the Lime2 node will be acknowledged in the opposite direction with a string "ACK_" followed by 1 transaction ID byte.
-To receive the acknowledge the SPI master must initiate the communication; this is done by using the "STATUS_" command: the
+To receive the acknowledge the SPI master must initiate the communication; this is typically done by using the "STATUS_" command: the Lime2 node will repeat the acknowledge for the last command that was successful.

 ## Testing communication ##